-- 88. While searching through one of the guest room closets, the Plaintiff's husband discovered a canvass beach bag with JAM embroidered on the side, that he had not seen previously, and that was not inventoried as part of the search.
+- 86. While searching through one of the guest room closets, the Plaintiff's husband discovered a canvass beach bag with JAM embroidered on the side that he had not seen previously, and that was not inventoried as part of the search.
 Even more suspicious was the fact that the bag was sitting in the front and center of the closet as if it were the last item placed therein.
-Inside the bag were all of the Plaintiff's notebooks. - 89.
-The notebooks were planted in the closet by the representative of HW, AW, Kinne, Lombardi and Hillersby, or by other agents of HW, AW, Lombardi and Hillersby. - 90.
-After five days without access to a criminal attorney or a judge, Plaintiff was charged with being a fugitive from justice. - 91.
-While the Plaintiff was in Reno working at WPI, she was living in a condo that was owned by HW in the same building as the penthouse suite that the Whittemores lived in.
+Inside the bag were all of the Plaintiff's notebooks. - 87.
+The notebooks were planted in the closet by the representative of FHW, AW, Kinne, Lombardi and Hillersby, or by other agents of FHW, AW, Lombardi and Hillersby. - 88.
+While the Plaintiff was in Reno working at WPI, she was living in a condo that was owned by FHW in the same building as the penthouse suite that the Whittemores lived in.
 When she was terminated by AW, as set forth above, she returned to her condo and packed up her belongings and left for California.
 While packing, she literally threw many items into bags, boxes, bins and suitcases.
 She owned two canvass beach bags with her initials "JAM" embroidered on them.
-As she left the condo for the last time, she left several items in the place that she no longer needed, wanted or had room for in hr already fully packed car.
+As she left the condo for the last time, she left several items in the place that she no longer needed, wanted or had room for in her already fully-packed car.
 Among the items that were left in the condo was one of the two embroidered canvass beach bags.
-That was to be the very last time that she saw that bag. - 92.
-In addition to that condo, the Plaintiff owned her own condo in Reno, but it had problems requiring mold remediation and she was unable to live there.
-That was how she came to live in HW's extra condo, as the Whittemores had an empty condo that they wanted her to move into to remain healthy.
-She had a lab assistant who was living in her condo, as he was not sensitive to the mold spores.
+That was to be the very last time that she saw that bag. - 89.
+The Plaintiff's husband notified the authorities that the notebooks had been located, and the process was begun to have the Plaintiff released from jail. - 90.
+Upon the turning over of the notebooks, the Plaintiff was released from jail on a \$100,000.00 bond.
+She was ordered to turn herself in on the following Monday, November 28, 2011, in Reno, Nevada, per order of the Washoe County District Attorney, Gammick.